jun159/Team3-MongoDB/README.md

   }
 )
 ```
 e.
 Check the status of connection.
-There should be three members.
+There should be three members in the set.
 ```
 rs.status()
 ```
-### 3. Add sharding to cluster
+### 3. Sharding
 f.
 Connect mongos to the cluster
 ```
 ./mongos --configdb config_rs/xcnd6.comp.nus.edu.sg:27019,xcnd7.comp.nus.edu.sg:27019,xcnd8.comp.nus.edu.sg:27019